 The CLI will then prompt you to select the data center that you will be accessing Catalyst from.
-Select the US , EU, AU, or IN data center based on your location, then press Enter .
+Select the US , EU, AU, IN, or CA data center based on your location, then press Enter .

 Catalyst then provides you a URL and a verification code for your device.
 You can visit the URL from any device that can connect to the Zoho Accounts page.

 Enter the verification code provided by Catalyst in that page and click Verify .

 You will then be redirected to a sign-in page, where you can log in using your account credentials.
 If your account is already logged in, your CLI will be associated with that account automatically.
 You will be asked to provide permissions to Catalyst CLI to access the data in your Zoho account.

 After you provide the permissions, the browser window will display a message confirming that your device has been approved.